License Management Software:

 Streamline software licensing, ensure compliance, and optimize IT costs with robust license management software solutions.

-Key features of Software License Management
+Key features of a Software License Management Solution

 1. Centralized license repository

-Here are some key components of a centralized repository:
+Core components of a centralized repository:

 2. License utilization insights